Models and Collection

-For GreenPan, many shared a similar experience; it worked like a charm in the first year of use and then became very sticky.
-Also, several users complained that the GreenPan cookware chipped easily, indicating a certain frailty with the brand.
+For GreenPan, many shared a similar experience.
+It worked like a charm in the first year of use and then became very sticky.
+Also, several users complained that the GreenPan cookware chipped easily.

-For both non-stick brands, the bottom line is this: Regardless of the caution and care taken, their non-stick properties do not last indefinitely.
+For both non-stick brands there is an underlying message.
+Regardless of the caution and care taken, their non-stick properties do not last forever.

 Pros and Cons of Scanpan